Randy Toler: 1992 and 1996 presidential elections

 Toler declared himself as a candidate for president in 1992, he did not campaign and was not on any state's ballot.
 In 1996, he was a critical opponent of Ralph Nader's presidential candidacy.

 Illinois politics

 Toler ran for mayor of Rolling Meadows in 1997 and 2001, but failed to make the ballot in either election.

 2014 school board

-Toler ran for school board for Hillsborough County Public Schools district on a platform calling for greater resources for special needs students.
+Toler ran for school board for Hillsborough County Public Schools district on a platform calling for greater resources for students in special education.
 He finished in 6th place.